HISPlayer/UnityWindows-SDK/unity-hdrp.md

 <img width="762" alt="image" src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/47497948/fbdf3cdd-991f-4884-a720-6af9c93a1e23">

-This process will create a material with the shader **HDRP/Lit** with the RenderTexture attached to the *Base Map* attribute as you can see in the following screenshot:
+This process will create a material with the shader **HDRP/Lit** with the RenderTexture attached to the *Base Map* attribute as can be seen in the following screenshot:

 <img width="762" alt="image" src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/47497948/8d00c6f3-5500-4eaf-8e21-50153dd06ac1">